wazuh/wazuh-documentation/source/cloud-service/archived-data/index.rst

 Environment example for data storage
 ------------------------------------

-Your environment is configured with the following settings:
+This example environment is configured with the following settings:

 - Indexed data retention: 3 months
 - Indexed data capacity (formerly known as tier): 100 GB